RoyalDonkey/typst-put-thesis/template/thesis.typ

 	// Override only if you're not from WIiT/CAT faculty or CompSci institute
 	// faculty: "My faculty",
 	// institute: "My institute",

+	// Enable to have alternating page numbers for odd/even pages.
+This is
+	// standard practice in books and may be useful if you want to print your
+	// thesis.
+	book-print: false,
 )
 #abstract[
 	Write your abstract here.